JBEI/jqmm/jupyterNotebooks/README.md

 # Jupyter Notebooks

 Jupyter notebooks (http://jupyter.org/) provide computable appendices that interactively demonstrate the funcionality of the jQMM library.
+Please allow for at least 16Gb of storage for notebooks A0, A4 and B4 to run properly.

 We provide them in two forms: (1) .ipynb files that represent the actual computable notebook and (2) .html files that provide a quick look at the results.